Kuala Lumpur Golf Courses | Golf in Kuala Lumpur, Malaysia

 (routed among phenomenal limestone cliffs is a must play for scenic beauty)

-Designed by the legendary Japanese professional golfer Jumbo Ozaki and the renowned golf course architect Kentaro Sato, the layout has stood the test of time, and is as much of a challenge today as it was more than 21 years ago.
-You are bound to come away from a day on this great layout having been challenged and rejuvenated.
+Designed by the legendary Japanese professional golfer Jumbo Ozaki and the renowned golf course architect Kentaro Sato, the layout has stood the test of time, and is as much of a challenge today as it was when first opened.
+Templer Park is easily accessible by a 45-minute drive from most Kuala Lumpur hotels and resorts.

 Built on the former site of the largest open cast tin mine in the world, The Mines Golf Course is the centerpiece of a resort complex stretching across 1,000 acres and encompassing five million square feet of interior space.

-Robert Trent Jones, Jr. was called in to design the Mines golf course as the condition of the land was so bad that many thought that it could not be developed.
+Robert Trent Jones, Jr. was called in to design the Mines golf course as the condition of the land was so sorry that many thought that development was impossible.

 (host of Sime Derby LPGA tournament)

-At 6741 meters from the tips, the TPC Kuala Lumpur's (former Kuala Lumpur Golf & Country Club) East Course is parkland style, with beautiful vibrant-colored landscaping.
+At 6741 meters from the tips, the TPC Kuala Lumpur East Course is parkland style, with beautiful vibrant-colored landscaping.
 This 18-hole championship ground was voted 4th best course in all Malaysia in 2010.
 The design takes full advantage of the beauty of the land and makes you feel in harmony with nature.

 (site of the PGA Tour CIMB Classic and LPGA Sime Darby)